-satisfy $N_{L} \sim C^{L}_{\gamma,\beta} \cdot \tau$ and $N^{u} \sim C^{u}_{\gamma,\beta} \cdot \tau$ as $\tau \to \infty$. \end{conjecture} For $\gamma = 0.1$ and $\beta = 0.2$ numerical experiments conducted for $\tau \in [10,5000]$ suggest that $C^{L}_{\gamma,\beta} \approx 0.2936$ and $C^{u}_{\gamma,\beta} \approx 0.1232$.
+satisfy $N_{L} \sim C^{L}_{\gamma,\beta} \cdot \tau$ and $N^{u} \sim C^{u}_{\gamma,\beta} \cdot \tau$ as $\tau \to \infty$. \end{conjecture} For $\gamma = 0.1$ and $\beta = 0.2$, numerical experiments conducted for $\tau \in [10,5000]$ suggest that $C^{L}_{\gamma,\beta} \approx 0.2936$ and $C^{u}_{\gamma,\beta} \approx 0.1232$.
 This indicates that the estimate \eqref{EQ: MackeyGlassLyapDimEstimate} is asymptotically sharp in the sense of any dimensions (Hausdorff, fractal or Lyapunov) of $\mathcal{A}$.

-In \cite{Farmer1982ChaoticAtt} J.D.~Farmer numerically computed the fractal and Kaplan-Yorke dimensions of the observable part of the global attractor $\mathcal{A}$ for $\beta = 0.2$, $\gamma = 0.1$, $k=10$ and certain values of $\tau \in [17,30]$.
-His results give values in the interval $[2,3.6]$.
-Combining this with the previous paragraphs indicates that the observable part is significantly smaller than $\mathcal{A}$.
+In \cite{Farmer1982ChaoticAtt}, Farmer numerically computed the fractal and Kaplan--Yorke dimensions of the observable part of the global attractor $\mathcal{A}$ for $\beta = 0.2$, $\gamma = 0.1$, $k=10$, and certain values of $\tau \in [17,30]$.
+His results provide values in the interval $[2,3.6]$.
+Combining this with the previous paragraphs indicates that the observable part is significantly smaller than the entire $\mathcal{A}$.
 This is not a surprising phenomenon.